Arizona Wine? Who would have thought?

 These pioneering wineries are producing a wide variety of wines, in many different styles each distinct to their label that are being praised by wine critics and many have won national awards for their quality.

 The wineries have been so successfull that the Verde Valley is anticipating a number of other wineries, tasting rooms, and other wine related business to emerge in the region.
 The wine industry is an environmental and sustainable industry and will help the Verde Valley to grow and sustain its self!

 Each winery has its own tasting room and welcomes guests.
 Stop in and sample the wines, see the vineyards and pick up a bottle or two to share with friends.

-The Verde Valley Wine Trail connects the dots between 6 wineries: Alcantara Vineyards, Chateau Tumbleweed, Clear Creek Winery, Javelina Leap Vineyards, Page Springs Cellars, and Oak Creek Vineyards, and 6 tasting rooms: Arizona Stronghold Vineyards, Burning Tree Cellars, Cellar 433, Fire Mountain Wines, Passion Cellars, and Pillsbury Wine Company, Southwest Wine Center's Teaching Winery, and Winery 101.
+The Verde Valley Wine Trail connects the dots between 6 wineries: Alcantara Vineyards, Chateau Tumbleweed, Clear Creek Winery, Javelina Leap Vineyards, Page Springs Cellars, and Oak Creek Vineyards, and 6 tasting rooms: Arizona Stronghold Vineyards, Burning Tree Cellars, Cellar 433, Fire Mountain Wines, Passion Cellars, Pillsbury Wine Company, Southwest Wine Center's Teaching Winery, and Winery 101.
 While on the trail visitors will not only experience the skillfully crafted wines that each produces but also the beauty of the region.
 What better way to enjoy a day or more than touring the wineries, tasting rooms, area attractions and the great restaurants and bistros that dot the landscape?